Rangyia/staticsites/README.md

 # Responsive Static Websites

-This project has templates built with CSS grid & flexbox layouts for capstone practice for mastering HTML / CSS / Basic JS functions.
+This sandbox project has templates built with CSS grid & flexbox layouts practice for mastering HTML / CSS / Basic JS functions.
+This project is really used for keeping up with layout designs today and their basic functionalities.

 ## Grid Projects